 “Find your own voice about what you want to achieve as a leader and stick to that.
 If you slip off the road, dust yourself off and get back on it.”

 This article was written from an interview between Mark Mcnally, CEO of Worth Internet Systems and David Kolb, CIO David Kolb Consultancy.
 It forms part of our Learnings from Digital Leaders stream.
 At WORTH we believe that knowledge sharing should be free, enabling and impactful.
-If you’d like regular insights from us, sign up for updates.
+Want further insight into our thoughts and ideas?
+Sign up to our newsletter.